ionic-team/ionic-framework/BREAKING.md

 @import "@ionic/angular/css/themes/dark.system.css";
 ```

-By importing the `dark.system.css` file, the dark theme selectors will be defined like the following:
+By importing the `dark.system.css` file, the dark theme variables will be defined like the following:

 ```css
 @media (prefers-color-scheme: dark) {